-Upon the release as a modest four weight family in 1992, the confident and accomplished nature of FF Quadraat immediately established the then 31-year-old Fred Smeijers as a force to be reckoned with.
-Smeijers wanted FF Quadraat to be as economical as Times, but with less sparkle; as balanced as Plantin, but less static.
+FF Quadraat began as a small serif family, originally developed for the Dutch design company Quadraat (which since changed its name to “The Lab”).
+The initial FF Quadraat serif family .
+The typeface was born out of careful research in form and function, a combination of Renaissance elegance and contemporary thinking about construction and shaping.
+Upon its release as a modest four weight family in 1992, the confident and accomplished nature of FF Quadraat immediately established the then 31-year-old Fred Smeijers as a designer of some renown.
+Smeijers wanted the Quadraat family to be as economical as Times, but with less sparkle; as balanced as Plantin, but less static.

-The resulting typeface is a wonderfully effective text typeface, with unassuming yet highly original character shapes.
+The resulting typeface is a wonderfully successful text typeface, with unassuming yet highly original character shapes.
 The first additions to Smeijers’s family were FF Quadraat Sans and FF Quadraat 2 (a new variant).
-While the concept of type families crossing classifications only caught on in the late 1980s, FF Quadraat Sans follows a trend from Smeijers’s fellow Dutchman, Jan van Krimpen.
+While the concept of type families blurring classifications only caught on in the late 1980s, FF Quadraat Sans follows a trend from one of Smeijers’s fellow Dutch colleagues, Jan van Krimpen.
 Earlier in the 20th century, van Krimpen’s Romulus design was one of the first examples of a classic serif typeface to be augmented with a sans serif variant.
-FF Quadraat Sans however is a striking design in its own right; a subtly stressed, lively humanist sans serif with strong gestural shapes.
-This efficient typeface is well suited for both display setting and longer texts.
+FF Quadraat Sans is a striking design in its own right; a subtly stressed, dynamic sans with strong gestural shapes.
+This space-efficient typeface is well suited for both display setting and longer texts.